They Will Kill You

-They Will Kill You is an upcoming American horror film directed by Kirill Sokolov, from a script written by him and Alex Litvak.
-The film will star Zazie Beetz, Myha'la, Tom Felton, Heather Graham, and Patricia Arquette.
+They Will Kill You is a 2026 action comedy horror film directed by Kirill Sokolov, from a script co-written with Alex Litvak.
+The film stars Zazie Beetz, Myha'la, Paterson Joseph, Tom Felton, Heather Graham, and Patricia Arquette.
+The film follows an ex-convict who answers an ad to be a housekeeper at a mysterious New York City high-rise that has seen a number of disappearances over the years.
+It is an international co-production film between South Africa, the United States and Canada.